 Selwyn School’s outdoor education program stands as one of the integral aspects of our curriculum.
 A collaboration between teachers and students across all grades and subjects, outdoor education at Selwyn focuses on project-based learning activities.
 We believe that the environment is an extension of the classroom, and we make the most of our wooded ten-acre campus and local parks and nature preserves.
 With Selwyn’s emphasis on experiential learning, our outdoor program puts theory into practice, allowing students the time for creativity and reflection that accelerates the learning process and cements learned topics into the minds of Selwyn students.

 In addition, each year students have the opportunity to experience the benefits of outdoor education during a day- to week-long trip, depending on grade level, through our Perspectives Travel Program.

-Our outdoor education program allows students to form relationships with classmates they might normally interact with on a daily basis.
+Our outdoor education program allows students to form relationships with classmates they might not normally interact with on a daily basis.
 Students work together in groups to solve problems and discover more about the world around them, all the while forming deeper connections with their team.

 Working outdoors and sharing exciting experiences together helps to improve social skills, peer cooperation, and conflict resolution.
 A unique and healthy culture of collaboration and camaraderie arises around their shared experiences.

 Activities in Selwyn’s outdoor education program are specially designed so that older students can help lead lessons, allowing for peer teaching and the development of leadership and community.
 The alternate setting allows students to assume leadership roles and demonstrate in the real world what they’ve learned in the classroom.

 By encouraging students to leave their comfort zones, outdoor education helps to build self-esteem and self-confidence.